 But you shouldn't stay in the darkness of the enlightenment.
-Why we say "darkness" [is] because you cannot see things actually.
-You know, when you sit like this, you know-even though you hear, even though you see something, actually you are not seeing anything [laughs].
+Why we say "darkness" is because you cannot see things actually.
+You know, when you sit like this-even though you hear, even though you see something, actually you are not seeing anything [laughs].
 But you are seeing.
-But you hear it-but the way you hear is not to hear something, you know: "What is it?
+But the way you hear is not to hear something: "What is it?
 Oh.
 It's very good music."
-You do not hear in that way, you know.
-You do not see-you are not curious to know what it is, you know.
-"Is it spider or [laughs] cobweb or [2-3 words unclear] legs.
+You do not hear in that way.
+You do not see-you are not curious to know what it is.
+"Is it spider or [laughs] cobweb or ... legs.
 Looks like cobweb.
 But it looks like legs because it moves.
 "What is it?"
 [Laughs.]
-You do not see in that way, you know.
-Anyway, something that you are frightened with [?].
+You do not see in that way.
+Anyway, something that you are frightened with.
 You are not seeing; you do not attach to anything.
 You are not curious about anything.
 But you are just seeing.

-Then it looks like-things exist in dark room.
-Things actually exist in the room, but it is dark, so you do not see, you know, what-exactly what it is.
+Things exist in dark room.
+Things actually exist in the room, but it is dark, so you do not see exactly what it is.
 You do not try to see, or even though you try to see, you cannot see, anyway, in the utter darkness of the room.
 So you don't see.
-So what is there is just your practice-your practice; you know, and you are completely free from everything, and yet your-your practice include everything, you know, include everything.
+So what is there is just your practice, and you are completely free from everything, and yet your practice include everything.
 In your practice many things exist.
-And, like a-like a blue sky or blue space, millions of stars, you know, exist and possible to exist.
-There is big possibility in-in the blue space.
+And, like a blue sky or blue space, millions of stars exist and possible to exist.
+There is big possibility in the blue space.
 You can fly though it.
 You can sing in it.
 You can dance in it [laughs].
 A lot of possibilities in the sky, but what actually exist is the blue sky.

-Whatever you do, you know, it doesn't make-we cannot disturb the stars.
+Whatever you do, we cannot disturb the stars.
 Whatever you do, it doesn't make much sense [laughs].
-That is, you know, our practice actually.
+That is our practice actually.
 But if you think: "I have a good practice; and I have a great freedom from mundane life.
-That is-this is enlightenment; this is the standard [laughs]."
-And if you stick to your practice, you know, it doesn't-it is not utter darkness; it is something already.
+This is enlightenment; this is the standard [laughs]."
+And if you stick to your practice, it is not utter darkness; it is something already.
 Your practice is under limitation of good or bad, perfect or imperfect.
 So it is not already our enlightenment.
-So-so even if, you know, in zazen-zazen, you know, even, even something happen, you know, if is something wrong with your practice, the practice is not true practice anymore.
+So even if in zazen, even something happen, if is something wrong with your practice, the practice is not true practice anymore.

-If so, should you [laughs]-should you always [be] practicing zazen?
-Bodhidharma sit nine years.
-But we shouldn't take it literally, you know.
-Bodhidharma always-was not always sitting [laughs].
+If so, should you [laughs]-should you always be practicing zazen?
+Bodhidharma sat nine years.
+But we shouldn't take it literally.
+Bodhidharma was not always sitting [laughs].
 He must have ate something [laughs, laughter]; he must have go to rest room, especially when he is very old like me [laughs].
 He was not always sitting.
 So true practice is not matter whether you are sitting or whether you are not sitting.
-Whatever you do, you know, that-the activity you have should be practice.
+Whatever you do, the activity you have should be practice.
 But when I say so again you will stick to my words, or you will take my words literally.

-So-so Dōgen-zenji said that you should not stick to our practice shikantaza.
-It is utter darkness of the room of the temple [?].
-If you stick to-if you think-if you stick, you know, in zazen is only way to obtain perfect enlightenment, then that is again wrong practice; that is not real practice.
+So Dōgen-zenji said that you should not stick to our practice shikantaza.
+It is utter darkness of the room of the temple.
+If you stick to-if you think, in zazen is only way to obtain perfect enlightenment, then that is again wrong practice; that is not real practice.
 So you should also forget all about your practice.
-Or you should practice zazen until zazen practice become your own practice like your own, your eyes, or your eyes, or your nose.
+Or you should practice zazen until zazen practice become your own practice like your own, your eyes, or your nose.